dmaus2018/phorm/README.md

 * POST **`/api/validate/{vesid}`**
   * Validate the provided payload in the body against the validation rules, identified by `{vesid}`
   * Requires the HTTP header `X-Token` to have the configured value (see below for `valsvc.api.requiredtoken`)
-  * The result is a JSON structure
+  * If the HTTP Request Header `Accept` with value `application/xml`  is present, the result is an XML structure.
+Else the result is a JSON structure
   * Test invocation (replace `XXX` with real token):
     * `curl -X POST -H "Content-Type: application/xml" -H "X-Token: XXX" -d @src/test/resources/testfiles/peppol-bis3/base-example.xml http://localhost:8080/api/validate/eu.peppol.bis3:invoice:latest`
 * GET **`/api/get/vesids`**